Insights & Trends CX Contact Center

 12. Average speed of answer (ASA)

-Average speed of answer is the average time it takes for an agent to answer a customer’s call once it’s in the queue.
+Average speed of answer, sometimes referred to as average wait time, is the average time it takes for an agent to answer a customer’s call once it’s in the queue.
 It measures how quickly your team can respond to incoming calls.

-A low ASA is a positive indicator, meaning customer calls are being handled quickly and chances of call abandonment are lower.
+A low ASA is a positive indicator, indicating that customer calls are being handled quickly and that the risk of call abandonment is lower.
 To calculate ASA, add up the total waiting time for all answered calls and divide it by the total number of calls handled.

-Tracking this metric helps you evaluate whether your staffing levels, call routing strategies, and queue management are set up effectively to enable lower waiting times.
+Tracking this metric helps you evaluate whether your staffing levels, call routing strategies, and queue management are configured effectively to enable lower wait times.

-Tip to improve ASA: Offer self-service options for common inquiries, reducing call volume so agents can address complex issues faster.
+Tip to improve ASA: Offer self-service options for common inquiries to reduce call volume, allowing agents to address complex issues faster.

 13. Active waiting calls